Spiking Neural Networks for event-based action recognition: A new task to understand their advantage: Methodology

-For our experiments, we make use of the state of the art SNN system presented in \cite{vicente2021keys}, the S-ResNet, which uses a LIF neuron model and reset by subtraction \cite{6707077}.
+For our experiments, we make use of the state of the art SNN system presented in \cite{vicente2021keys}, the S-ResNet, which uses a LIF neuron model and reset by subtraction.
 The output layer is defined as a layer without leakage and without spiking activation, and its membrane potential after the last time-step provides the final class scores (complete specification in Appendix A).
 Apart from that, the S-ResNet uses BNTT as noramlization strategy.

 As seen in Eq. \ref{eq.bntt}, for a time-dependent input of $d$ dimensions $x_t = (x_{1,t}...x_{d,t})$, the method defines an individual BN module per time-step.
 This not only normalizes each feature $k$ (or convolutional channel in the case of CNNs) independently, as regular BN would do, but also defines independent statistics (mean $\mu_{k,t}$ and standard deviation $\sigma_{k,t}$) and learnable weights ($\gamma_{k,t}$ and $\beta_{k,t}$) per time-step $t$.

 In order to compare to non-spiking ANNs, we also define a non-spiking version of the same architecture.
 We substitute the neuron model by the Rectified Linear Unit (ReLU) activation function, and instead of BNTT we use regular BN.
 With these changes, the network becomes a conventional feed-forward ResNet.
 These networks process the input instantaneously, without temporal dynamics, which means that, for a sequence classification task such as action recognition, they can give an output per time-step but not a global one for the whole sequence.
 We solve this by adding the same output layer used by the SNN, which can be seen as a voting system that accumulates the outputs for all time-steps by summing them together.
 We refer to this network as ANN-BN.